Dailymotion-Pro-Services/dynamic-preview/story.md

 ### Interstitial Ads:

-Web banner or banner ad can be added dynamically over a side in the fullscreen mode of the dailymotion story.
-It comes with `close ad` button which close the ad and play the video of the current slide.
-You can target any slide based on their indexes ( starts from `0` ).
-Here is an example of showing interstitial ads for slide `3`,`5`,`7`,`...`.
+Web banners or banner ads can be added dynamically over a side in the fullscreen mode of the dailymotion story.
+It comes with a `close ad` button which enables you to close the ad and play the video of the current slide.
+You can target any slide based on their indexes (starting from `0` ).
+Here is an example of showing interstitial ads for slides `3`,`5`,`7`,`...`.

 ```html